Water Quality

 Page Content

-AWWA and it’s members are committed to protecting public health through the reduction of exposure to lead in drinking water.
+AWWA and its members are committed to protecting public health through the reduction of exposure to lead in drinking water.

 Here you will find insights on corrosion control and other lead management issues, the latest legislative and regulatory developments, and public outreach tools to help you speak with consumers and other key stakeholders.
 Both resources prepared by AWWA's members and others such as the U.S. EPA are available.